What is SYNCB/Gap?

 What is a hard inquiry?

-A hard inquiry occurs any time you apply for new credit and the lender or creditor runs a credit check.
-It can be for a mortgage, apartment, car loan, credit card, insurance policy, cell phone, and sometimes even a job application.
+A hard inquiry occurs when a lender or creditor checks your credit report as part of their decision-making process for granting credit.
+Examples of situations that may result in a hard inquiry include applying for a mortgage, apartment, car loan, credit card, insurance policy, cell phone, or sometimes even a job.

 What is a soft inquiry?